Tsukamaki (handle wrapping) is something that anyone can try their hand at.

 Finished omote side:

 I hope this tsukamaki tutorial has been helpful.
-To return to Basic Sword Care and Maintenance, from Wrapping Your Own Tsuka Ito: Tsukamaki for Beginners, click here
+To return to Free Sword Customization Tutorials from Wrapping Your Own Tsuka Ito: Tsukamaki for Beginners, click here